mixxxdj/manual/source/hardware/controllers/hercules_djcontrol_inpulse_300.rst

 Pressing two pads at the same time creates a loop between two slices.
 For example, pressing pads 3 and 6 creates a 4 beat loop that encompasses slices 3, 4, 5, and 6.
 Pressing three or more pads will create a loop between the first and last slices.
 For example, pressing pads 2, 5, and 7 creates a 6 beat loop that encompasses slices 2-7.

 In Slicer mode, the slicer section moves throughout the track.
-In Slicer Loop mode, the slicer section does not.
+In Slicer Loop mode, the slicer section stays in place.

 For more details, look at the original Inpulse 300 manual.